Canary release

 - Requests with user information: All requests from the same user are consistently routed to the same version, ensuring a consistent user experience

-- Requests without user information: Adopts a random scheduling policy for traffic allocation
+- Requests without user information: Traffic is allocated using a random scheduling policy

-Assume that the LATEST version of the cloud function accounts for 10% of the traffic, and version 1 accounts for 90%.
-If a user is assigned to version 1, all subsequent requests from that user for this cloud function will be routed to version 1, rather than being randomly assigned by probability.
+Assume that the LATEST version of the cloud function has a traffic ratio of 10%, and version 1 has 90%.
+If a user is assigned to version 1, all subsequent requests from that user for this cloud function will be routed to version 1, rather than being randomly allocated based on probability.

-- Create a stable version: Publish a new version (e.g., version 1) from the current
+- Creating a stable version: Publish a new version (e.g., version 1) from the current

-LATESTversion traffic to 0% and the new version traffic to 100% - Update the code: Deploy new feature code in the
+LATESTversion traffic to 0% and the new version traffic to 100% - Updating the code: Deploy new feature code in the

-LATESTversion - Gray Verification: Gradually adjust the traffic ratio of the
+LATESTversion - Canary verification: Gradually adjust the traffic ratio of the

 - Set version 1 traffic to 100% and